sepandhaghighi/qpage/README.md

 If you use QPage , please cite this:

 <blockquote>
 <p>Sepand Haghighi, & Mohammad Mahdi Rahimi.
-(2017).
-QPage - Free Project For Creating Academic Homepage Without Any Code [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.265544</p>
+(2017, January 31).
+QPage - Free Project For Creating Academic Homepage Without Any Code.
+Zenodo. doi:10.5281/zenodo.265544</p>
 </blockquote>